 Now, regarding humans, God did not just leave us to the caprices of survivability—we are made in God’s image (Genesis 1:26–17).

-It is also debatable (and in many cases culture-driven) that women are the ones who work to attract men.
-In some cultures, it is the men who wear more jewelry and ornamentation and may mark their faces with paint or tattoos in an attempt to impress potential spouses.
-And while it is true that most men are appreciative of women making efforts to enhance their physical beauty, men can be attracted more because of things they have in common, intelligence, nurturing abilities, personality, sense of humor, etc. Likewise, women appreciate a variety of other characteristics, such as strength and the ability to provide protection, romanticism, chivalry, cleanliness, financial stability, and so on.
-As the saying goes, “beauty is in the eye of the beholder,” and both men and women see beauty in many aspects of the individual, not just appearance.
-Conversely, both men and women see “ugliness” in many non-physical traits as well (e.g., having a quick temper, pessimism, or laziness), which can often negate the physical beauty/handsomeness of the individual.
+And it is debatable (and in many cases culture-driven) that women are the ones who make more effort to attract a man.
+While it is certainly true that men and women are appreciative of a potential mate making efforts to be attractive, both are also attracted to personality, sense of humor, intelligence, skin tones, eye and hair color, etc. As the saying goes, “beauty is in the eye of the beholder” and both men and women see beauty in many aspects of the individual, visible and invisible.
+Conversely, both men and women see “ugliness” in many non-physical traits as well, such as laziness, having a quick temper, lack of hygiene, etc., which often negate the physical attractiveness of the individual.

 Answers in Genesis is an apologetics ministry, dedicated to helping Christians defend their faith and proclaim the good news of Jesus Christ.